kubeshop/botkube/docs/investigation/configuration/2022-09-07-persistent-cfg-from-commands.md

 #### Do external state change

-Let's imitate a change, which will be done by `@BotKube` commands.
+Let's imitate a change, which will be done by `@Botkube` commands.
 Get secret `k get secret -n botkube botkube-communication-secret -oyaml` and change Slack `notifications.disabled=false` for Slack `default` channel, and add `notifications.disabled=true` for Teams.

 Alternatively, trust me and apply the Secret update: